nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.04.P3) The well-being and development of all children.

 - 2.04.P4) Protection of children from abuse and all forms of violence.

+#### Activities [2.04]

+##### 2.04.A01) NO-TITLE

+- 2.04.A01.01) R eviewing, amending, or repealing outdated laws such as the Children and Young Persons Ordinance, Adoption of Children Ordinance, Vagrants Ordinance, and Orphanages Ordinance.

+- 2.04.A01.02) Establishing specialized high courts dedicated solely to handling cases involving children

+- 2.04.A01.03) Setting up a more efficient mechanism for collecting child victims’ testimonies and improving the current investigative process to minimize their re-victimization.

+- 2.04.A01.04) Direct children accused of minor offenses to intervention and community-based rehabilitation programs instead of the court system.

+- 2.04.A01.05) Providing family-based care and support to identify at-risk children and prevent unnecessary separation from their families.

+- 2.04.A01.06) Implementing a child-friendly transportation system to ensure safe and dignified transportation of children for legal purposes.

+- 2.04.A01.07) Streamlining coordination between the National Child Protection Authority and agencies such as Probation and Child Protection Services and capacity building of those agencies.

+- 2.04.A01.08) Establishing an efficient and responsive service for reporting child abuse incidents and ensuring proper follow-up.

+- 2.04.A01.09) Increasing budgetary allocation to critical areas, including education, health, social services and other essential child welfare sectors with a special focus on marginalised and vulnerable groups.

+- 2.04.A01.10) Implementing community, family, and school-based cooperative programs with the support of international and local organizations to improve overall child health, including providing nutritious food.

+- 2.04.A01.11) Train field officers related to child affairs in Divisional Secretariats and direct them to provide direct services to families whose children are at risk.

+- 2.04.A01.12) Establish a robust mechanism for early identification and intervention of at-risk children, including children with disabilities, street children and out-of-school children.

+- 2.04.A01.13) Educational reforms in line with international standards aimed at fostering life skills and knowledge in a child-friendly educational environment.

+- 2.04.A01.14) Broad reforms to the foster care system to ensure that every child in need of alternative care receives care and stability in family-based environments.

+- 2.04.A01.15) School and community-based programs for early detection and prevention of psych osocial and mental health issues in children.

 ### 2.05) A contented youth - Cultured, independent thinkers